rubyaustralia/ruby_au/app/documents/constitution.markdown

 3. If a quorum is not present within 30 minutes after the notified commencement time of a committee meeting—
     1. in the case of a special meeting—the meeting lapses;
-    2. in any other case—the meeting must be adjourned to a date no later than 14 days after the adjournment and notice of the time, date and place to which the meeting is adjourned must be given in accordance with rule 59.
+    2. in any other case—the meeting must be adjourned to a date no later than 14 days after the adjournment; notice of the time, date and place to which the meeting is adjourned must be given in accordance with rule 57.

 #### 61 Voting